-HABC will utilize MTW funding to support the preservation of affordable rental housing units through the implementation of a new Affordable Housing Preservation Fund (AHP).
-Proposed revitalization efforts in FY 2025 will focus on seven non-federal affordable housing developments and three affordable developments involving LIHTC units.
-The seven non-federal affordable housing developments were originally funded with state provided capital funds under the Partnership Rental Housing Program.
+HABC will utilize MTW funding to support the preservation of affordable rental housing units through implementation of a new Affordable Housing Preservation Fund (AHP).
+Proposed revitalization efforts in FY 2025 will focus on seven non-federal affordable housing developments which were originally funded with state provided capital funds under the Partnership Rental Housing Program.
 Legal title to each of the projects is held by HABC or an instrumentality of HABC.
-The projects operate under regulatory agreements with the Maryland Department of Housing and Community Development (DHCD), which requires that the units are rented to low-income households only.
-The affordable developments with LIHTC units are mixed finance developments which include LIHTC, PBV and ACC units.
-Proposed AHP funds cover the units which are not public housing or Section 8 units.
+The projects operate under regulatory agreements with the Maryland Department of Housing and Community Development (DHCD), which requires that the units are rented to lowincome households only.